>

 Along with a month dedicated to the awareness of mental well-being, organizations across the globe also celebrate World Mental Health Day annually on October 10th.
 The day holds a special meaning in the field of mental health advocacy.
 It provides a focused opportunity to bring attention to mental health issues on a single day for people worldwide.

 Every year, on World Mental Health Day, nations across the globe choose a theme or message that reflects the most pressing issues and present problems in mental health.
-With a focus on pushing global mental health issues, this targeted approach aims to pioneer meaningful change.
+With a focus on addressing global mental health issues, this targeted approach aims to inspire meaningful change.

 The Importance of Raising Awareness